mee-nam-lee/jet-docker/README.md

 # jet-docker
-A dockerized example of the jet WorkBetter example sample
+A dockerized example of the jet WorkBetter example